cheshtabiala/Basics_of_Python/README.md

 # Basic_of_Python
-This will help understand basics of Python alongwith some assignment and solutions.
+This will help understand basics of Python alongwith some question  and solutions making it an interesting way to learn.